-Once a file has been successfully downloaded, movedat will attempt to set the modification date, access rights, ownership, and group id of the downloaded file to match those of the remote file.
+Once a file has been successfully downloaded, the temporary file will be renamed and movedat will attempt to set the modification date, access rights, ownership, and group id of the downloaded file to match those of the remote file.
 Whether or not this is successful will depend on the server version, operating systems, and movedat's own access rights.

 When browsing non-Windows servers, symbolic links will be shown with their target path.
 You may Get a regular file targeted by a symbolic link by specifying the link's path, just like a regular file.
 Symbolic links to folders may be included in paths, just like regular folders.

 When Getting entire folders, the handling of symbolic links depends on whether Streaming Folders is enabled.
 See Copying Folders for details.